-The maximum time frame allowed for you to complete your degree is defined as 150% of the credits need for your degree.
+The maximum time frame allowed for you to complete your degree is defined as 150% of the credits needed for your degree.
 Attempting more than 150% of the credits needed without completing your degree will result in you failing to meet the academic progress standards.
-For example, you enroll in a degree program that requires 120 credits, you can attempt up to 180 and remain in compliance with this policy.
-If more than 180 hours are attempted, the stands of the policy are no longer being met.
+For example, if you enroll in a degree program that requires 120 credit hours, you can attempt up to 180 credit hours and remain in compliance with this policy.
+If more than 180 credit hours are attempted, the standards of the policy are no longer being met.